Douaol/Douaol/README.md

 - Hello everyone, as the developer of this plugin, I make the following restrictions on your use of this plugin:
-  These behaviors are allowed by default, and you do not need to apply and ask us:
+  These behaviors are allowed by default, and you do not need to apply and ask me:
     - Use on any Minecraft server
     - Share this plugin with anyone
-  These acts require application to us:
+  These acts require application to me:
     - Porting this plugin to other websites
     - Modify and publish this plugin
   These actions are absolutely prohibited: